- Table of Contents

 Natural Language Processing (NLP)

 NLP is a subfield of AI that focuses on understanding and processing human language.
 AI-powered chatbots and virtual assistants, equipped with NLP capabilities, can interact with users, answer inquiries, and provide recommendations.
-These systems not only assist customers but also gather valuable data for decision-makers about customer preferences and concerns.
+These systems assist customers and gather valuable data for decision-makers about customer preferences and concerns.

 Ethical Considerations

-The use of AI in decision-making also raises ethical concerns, such as bias in algorithms, data privacy, and transparency.
+The use of AI in decision-making also raises ethical concerns, such as algorithm bias, data privacy, and transparency.
 Decision-makers must carefully consider these ethical implications when implementing AI systems and ensure fairness and accountability in their use.

 Continuous Learning